Black Cat Night

 "Take your undergarment off at Halloween, wash it backwards, dry it backwards, and then sit down before the stove backwards without speaking; and if you are to marry, you will see your future husband come down the steps.
 If you are not to marry, you will see a black cat come down the steps, followed by four men carrying a coffin.”

-The black cat, though considered a lucky omen in many cultures, gained a bad reputation during the era when belief in witches and witchcraft was strong.
-Scottish folklore includes a fairy known as the Cat Sìth, a giant spectral black cat (with a small white spot on his chest) who haunts the highlands and is believed to have the ability to steal a dead person’s soul before the gods could claim it.
-This belief led to the creation of night-and-day watches called the “Late Wake” to guard bodies just before burial.
-Methods employed to frighten off potential Cat Sìth soul-stealers included using catnip for distraction, and performing wrestling games near the coffin to distract the beast!
-However, despite their unlucky reputation, the cat sith could also bring good fortune.
-If a saucer of milk was left for the animal on Samhain and taken by the cat, it is said the household would be blessed with good harvests and ample milk for the year.
-Meow!
+Despite their unfortunate reputation during the era when belief in witches and witchcraft was strong (and notwithstanding links to very complicated backwards underwear-washing divination charms), the black cat is actually considered a lucky omen in many cultures!
+Scottish folklore includes both interpretations.
+The spectral cat known as the Cat Sìth (a giant ghostly black cat with a small white spot on his chest) is said to haunt the highlands and has the ability to steal a dead person’s soul before the gods can claim it.
+This belief led to the creation of the "Late Wake" - night-and-day watches to guard bodies before burial against the Cat Sith!
+Methods employed to ward off potential feline soul-stealers included using catnip as a lure or by performing wrestling games near the coffin to distract the beast!
+Despite this soul-stealing reputation, the Cat Sith was also believed to bring good fortune.
+If a saucer of milk was left on the hearth on Samhain and taken by the cat, the household would be blessed with good harvests and ample milk for the year.
+Meow and Purr! 🖤 🐈 🖤

-Black Cat Day is celebrated October 27th in the UK, while in the United States, Black Cat Appreciation Day is August 17th.
+Black Cat Night is celebrated October 27th in the UK, while in the United States, Black Cat Appreciation Day is earlier in the year on August 17th.

 The folklore surrounding black cats varies from culture to culture.
 In much of European history, black cats have often been looked upon as a harbinger of bad tidings or as the familiars of witches, and so the superstitions associating black cats with bad luck are rife.